 One of the earliest mechanisms we learn in organic chemistry is the proton transfer reaction.
-It is an elementary reaction of incredible significance not only in chemistry but in fields such as medicine, nuclear engineering, and environmental remediation.
-The reaction is ultrafast, and although evidence in the form of electrons ejected from water by radiolysis appeared in 1960s, scientists have had no way to observe the residual positively charged ion, the other half of the reaction pair.
+It is an elementary reaction of incredible significance not only in chemistry, but in fields such as medicine, nuclear engineering, and environmental remediation.
+The reaction is ultra fast, and although evidence in the form of electrons ejected from water by radiolysis appeared in the 1960s, scientists have had no way to observe the residual positively charged ion — the other half of the reaction pair.

 Now, an international team of researchers led by scientists at the U.S. Department of Energy’s (DOE) Argonne National Laboratory, Nanyang Technological University, Singapore (NTU Singapore), the German research center DESY, and conducted at SLAC National Accelerator Laboratory, have observed the elusive proton transfer following the ionization of water.

 “The truly exciting thing is that we’ve witnessed the fastest chemical reaction in ionized water, which leads to the birth of the hydroxyl radical,” said Linda Young, the senior corresponding author of the study, in a press release.
 “The hydroxyl radical is itself of considerable importance, as it can diffuse through an organism, including our bodies, and damage virtually any macromolecule including DNA, RNA, and proteins.”

 During this process, radiation with sufficient energy hits a water molecule and ejects an electron, leaving a positively charged water molecule (H2O+).
 The lifetime of the H2O+ is extremely short, and within a fraction of a trillionth of a second, H2O+ gives up a proton to another water molecule, creating hydronium (H3O+) and a hydroxyl (OH) radical.